system76/docs/_articles/codecs.md

 layout: article
 title: Install multimedia codecs (MP3, DVD, etc.)
 description: >
   Ubuntu does not ship with playback support for some proprietary multimedia formats, like MP3 and DVD-videos.
 To enable playback of these media, please see this Multimedia Playback Support documentation.
 keywords:
   - Support
   - multimedia
   - format
   - proprietary
   - restricted
   - extras
   - mp3
   - dvd
   - dvi
   - aac
   - wma
   - System76
 hidden: false
+faq: false # If it shows in the "Frequently Answered Questions" section
 ---

 Ubuntu does not ship with playback support for some proprietary multimedia formats, like MP3 and DVD-videos.
 To enable playback of these media, please follow the instructions below.